-As of January 1, 2017, all Undergraduate student employees are paid at the Massachusetts minimum wage rate, currently$11.00 an hour.
+As of January 1, 2020, all undergraduate student employees are paid at least the Massachusetts minimum wage rate, currently set at $12.75 an hour.

 - Once the student has completed all necessary paperwork and is established on the payroll system, both supervisor/ approver will be able to begin the Web Time Entry Process (WTE).
 Your approver will provide you with training to use WTE payroll system.

 - Students are required to complete their electronic timesheet for each bi-weekly pay period and submit it for approval.
 The approver will approve the hours worked and submit the approved timesheet electronically to the Payroll Office for processing.
 Students should submit their electronic timesheet to their approver no later than Monday at 10:00 am to give the approver the necessary time to review with hours worked by the student, approve the timesheet and submit it to payroll for processing.
 Approvers must have timesheets approved and submitted no later than Monday at noontime.
 Delays in submission to WTE result in delays in receiving earnings.

 - All timesheets submitted must be approved by either the student’s approver, or the person who has been designated as a proxy for that approver.
 There is no option for a manual time sheet to be submitted by either the student or the approver.

 Below is a chart indicating the pay period in the first column, the date your timesheet is due in the second column, and the date your paycheck will be issued in the third column.